This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 Do I need to add anything else?

 Absolutely not, in my opinion.
 It covers everything a preschooler could possibly need.
 If anything, drop a couple components if you’re feeling overwhelmed!
-It’s a “spreading the feast” situation.
+It’s a “spreading the feast” situation, to use the Charlotte Mason term.

 If your preschooler is ready to start writing, there are many tracing activities in the morning binder.
 If your preschooler is not ready for that yet, it can be easily omitted.
 Use your discretion.